Value vs Effort Prioritization

 Multi-criteria frameworks: Add unlimited value criteria (Revenue, Activation, Retention, etc.) and multiple effort criteria (Dev Time, UX Complexity, etc.) combining into sophisticated weighted scoring.

-Aggregated Report Boards: Combine multiple prioritization boards for end-to-end visibility across teams and projects.
+Aggregated Report Boards: Combine multiple boards for end-to-end visibility across teams and projects.
 Zoom in/out of project contexts while maintaining portfolio perspective.

 Sprint planning integration: Set sprint duration and evaluation cycles, configure score expiration settings, and receive automatic reminders for re-evaluation.